 Why is an LLC a Popular Type of Business Structure?

 LLCs are popular for two primary reasons: tax and legal benefits.
-Deciding to form an LLC separates your personal assets from the daily operations of the company.
+Deciding to form an LLC separates your personal assets from the business activity of the company.
 This means creditors cannot come after your personal assets to pay off the debts incurred by the LLC.
 Another reason why business owners opt to form an LLC is the different taxation options.
 You decide whether you want your LLC to be taxed as a partnership, sole proprietorship, C-Corporation, or S-Corporation.

 How Long Does It Take to Get a State to Approve an LLC?

 Each state has established different regulations for forming an LLC.
-Because of the different regulations, there is no uniform answer to the question, “How long does it take to form an LLC.”
-The average amount of time it takes to process and analyze the documents that are submitted with an LLC application is between three and four weeks.
+Because of the different regulations, there is no uniform answer to the question, “How long does it take to form an LLC?”
+The average amount of time it takes to process and analyze the legal documents that are submitted with an LLC application is between three and four weeks.
 Some states take just 10 days to two weeks, while states like Arizona take up to six weeks to process LLC applications.

-Several factors can influence the average processing time, such as the COVID-19 pandemic that closed a vast majority of state government offices.
+Several factors can influence the average processing time, such as the COVID-19 pandemic that closed a vast majority of state government agency offices.
 A common factor that slows down processing times is the mistakes made by the filers of an LLC formation application.
 Missing and inaccurate information can significantly impede the processing time.

 Another factor that determines how fast a state processes an LLC formation application is the time of year when an application is filed.
 For example, filing an application around the tax filing deadline might slow down the progress of an application.
 Applications filed at the start and end of a year typically take longer to process because of the large volume of documents each state receives.